euwbah/musescore-xen-tuner/README.md

 'abc' 0.01c // this is also a single-symbol text-based accidental 'a'.'b'.'c' 0 // this isn't single-symbol.

+// 4d. nobold()
+nobold() // declaring this will make text-based accidentals not bold by default

+// 4e. explicit()
+explicit() // declaring this will make every note use explicit accidentals

 ```

 The declarations are to be done in the above specified order.
 Apart from the reference note and nominals, all the other declarations are optional: